penumbra-zone/penumbra/docs/protocol/src/stake/action/undelegate_claim.md

 where $G_{v_i}$ is the asset-specific generator corresponding to the input token with asset ID $ID_i$ and $G_{v_t}$ is the asset-specific generator corresponding to the target token with asset ID $ID_t$.
-Both these asset-specific bases are derived in-circuit as described in [Value Commitments](../../protocol/value_commitments.md).
+Both these asset-specific bases are derived in-circuit as described in [Assets and Values](../../assets.md).

 ## Undelegate Claim